SwethaMuralidharan/Foogle/README.md

 ## Food + Google = Foogle

 Users can add and search through a database of restaurants that are reviewed by culinary professionals in this Foogle Site powered by honesty and trust.
+Users can also post their reviews for each restaurant.

 **Technologies Used :**